gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/gobilda.rst

     goBILDA :term:`low-side channel <Channel>` (12x48 mm)

-* goRAIL is :term:`extrusion` that complements the :term:`channel` offerings
-  well.
-  goRAIL is used in the linear actuator kit for extending mechanisms.
+* goRAIL is :term:`extrusion <Extrusion>` that complements the :term:`channel <Channel>` offerings well.  goRAIL is used in the linear actuator kit for extending mechanisms.

 Verdict
 =======